OliverClements/esxi-elcapitan-isoscript/README.md

 Download script and run `$ sudo ./make-esxi-elcap.sh`

-Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop.
-Make sure you've got at least 20gb free on your system drive for these operations (the temporary volumes are deleted later).
+Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually `ElCapitan.iso` will appear on your desktop.

+*n.b Make sure you've got at least 20gb free on your system drive for these operations (the temporary volumes are deleted later, freeing up the space used).*

 Once finished, copy `ElCapitan.iso` to your ESXi datastore.